 - Dumping sites’ land is made accessible for other purposes.

 With the availability of land significantly reducing, this land solution will play a significant role in the future.
-To open up this new industry that offers both a social service and excellent investment benefits, high determination and groundbreaking zeal are required.
+This vital step involves restoring the landscape to its natural beauty, ensuring that ecosystems thrive once more.

 Legacy waste and open dumps are now a massive, foul-smelling challenge across the world, especially in India.
 It is critical to professionalize landfill exploration and production of legacy waste to envision a landfill-free country.